lucee/lucee-docs/docs/03.reference/05.objects/image/filter/_method.md

 	- premultiplyAlpha (boolean)
 		Set whether to premultiply the alpha channel. gradient
 	A filter which draws a coloured gradient.
-This is largely superceded by GradientPaint in Java1.2, but does provide a few more gradient options.
+This is largely superseded by GradientPaint in Java1.2, but does provide a few more gradient options.

 	Parameters: